FIFA’s record finances reignites World Cup pay parity debate

 - Evacuations in California take place as storm approaches VIEW

-Last summer’s World Cup is a good example: France banked $38 million from FIFA for winning the championship, but the women’s champion this July will earn just $4 million.
+Last summer’s World Cup is a good example: France banked $38 million from FIFA for winning the championship, but the women’s champions this July will earn just $4 million.

 U.S. coach Jill Ellis, who is leading her team’s title defense in France, said she is disappointed with the financial rewards.